Water filter - How to choose a drinking water filter?

 - High TDS (high mineralization).

-Why does drinking water need depth filtration?
+Why does drinking water need in-depth filtration?

 - Excess salts;